 What happens if there is a power failure or the pump unit stops working?

-The pressure sewer units have an emergency storage capacity so they can store more than the typical volume of wastewater a household produces in 24 hours.
-This means if there’s a problem with the pump unit, our maintenance staff will have at least one day to respond before the emergency storage volume is filled.
+The pressure sewer unit has emergency storage, which allows it to hold more than the average amount of wastewater produced by a household in a day.
+This gives maintenance staff a day to respond before the emergency storage volume is filled.

 Our response times are typically within a few hours during business hours.
 If we’re notified of an issue after business hours, our maintenance crew will respond that day or the following morning, depending on the urgency of the job.

-During a power failure, reduce water usage by:
+During a power failure, we recommended reducing household water use by:

 - Taking shorter showers

-- Where a bath was filled, leave the plug in until after the alarm is cancelled or empty out the water onto the lawn using a bucket.
+- If a bath was filled, leave the plug in until after the alarm is cancelled or empty out the water onto the lawn using a bucket.